 How to Help a Guppy Staying at the Top of the Tank

-Start by improving tank conditions.
+If your guppies look sick start by improving tank conditions.

 → Improve aeration